mhulse/jquery-bigglesworth/README.md

 }]
 ```

-The structure of your JSON _can_ be more complex; for example, see the demo's [search.json](https://github.com/mhulse/jquery-bigglesworth/blob/gh-pages/demo/search.json).
+The structure of your JSON _can_ be more complex than the above; for a more robust example, see the demo's [search.json](https://github.com/mhulse/jquery-bigglesworth/blob/gh-pages/demo/search.json).

 ### Javascript: